 Despite voters legalizing recreational cannabis in the 2020 election, adult-use cannabis is still not legal in South Dakota.
 The ballot measure was struck down in the state supreme court after a challenge from the Governor.
 State activists are still exploring alternative ways to legalize recreational cannabis.

 The medical marijuana program that was created on the same ballot initiative is limited and not yet fully operational, as dispensaries are still not open.
 Patients with qualifying conditions can get a certification from an approved physician to get a medical card, which allows them to possess three ounces of cannabis flower and grow up to three plants.

-In late June, members of the Flandreau Santiee Sioux Tribe announced plans to open the state’s first legal medical marijuana dispensary on July 1, located on tribal land.
-The dispensary opened before the state began issuing medical marijuana ID cards, but the tribe said they will begin accepting applications through an independent tribal program.
+In July 2021, members of the Flandreau Santee Sioux Tribe opened the state’s first legal medical marijuana dispensary, located on tribal land.
+The dispensary opened before the state began issuing medical marijuana ID cards, but the tribe began accepting applications through an independent tribal program.

-According to the Argus Leader, the tribe will charge a $50 application fee and prospective applicants must receive certification from a medical professional that they have a chronic or debilitating disease or medical condition, including but not limited to AIDS, cancer, arthritis, migraines, and glaucoma, among others.
+According to the Argus Leader, the tribe charges a $50 application fee and prospective applicants must receive certification from a medical professional that they have a chronic or debilitating disease or medical condition, including but not limited to AIDS, cancer, arthritis, migraines, and glaucoma, among others.

 How to get a medical card in South Dakota